flintlang/flint/proposals/0004-traits.md

 Traits are separated into two types - Structure Traits and Contract Traits - with different members being valid depending on the type.
 We also considered just having one type of trait but that resulted in non-sensical syntax such as structures with restriction blocks or contracts without them.

 ### Inheritance of Contracts / Structures
-The same functionality that traits provide could have been provided by allowing inheritance of Contracts and Structures, in addition inheritance could also be used repeatedly.
+The same functionality that traits provide could have been provided by allowing inheritance of Contracts and Structures, in addition inheritance would also allow multiple levels of inheritance, while traits only allow one.
-****
-SUSAN: I DON'T UNDERSTAND WHAT YOU ARE SAYING AT THE END OF THE LAST SENTENCE
-****

 ### Public by default
 Functions declared in traits could have been public by default, removing the need for the public modifier for each function.
 This would however be inconsistent with Flint's private by default function policy.